filakhtov/gentoo-use-docs/media-sound/pulseaudio.md

 This flag is recommended for regular desktop systems.

 ### gstreamer
+Pass additional options to the Meson build script:
-Pass the `-Dgstreamer=enabled` option to the meson build script.
-Use GStream-based RTP implementation, instead of PulseAudio-provided one to enable support for more advanced features like RTCP, non-PCM audio, and opening up the door to synchronized playback.
+- the `-Dgstreamer=enabled` to use the GStream-based RTP implementation, instead of PulseAudio-provided one to enable support for more advanced features like RTCP, non-PCM audio, and opening up the door to synchronized playback;
+- the `-Dbluez5-gstreamer=enabled` to enable AptX and AptX HD Bluetooth codecs support.

 This flag should only be enabled if there is a need to use RTP with PulseAudio.